 Pro Tip: You know that the exam is either pass or fail and you know that you must answer at least 26 answers correctly, go through the test and answer all of the questions that you absolutely know.
 Then count up how many of the questions you know are correct, if you have 26 or more stop sweating and answer the remainder of the questions to the best of your ability.

-In general, the question seem to have 2 answers that make absolutely no sense and 2 answers that sound right.
+In general, the question seems to have 2 answers that make absolutely no sense and 2 answers that sound right.
 Another pro tip is that you can actually take all 3 tests on the same day for no extra cost.
-Once you bring your test to the front it is graded and if you passed you can move on to the general license exam, keep this in mind while studying for your test, if you are fully confident that you will pass the technicians exam start putting some effort into the general exam and if you are a genius you can pass all 3 tests in the same day.
+Once you bring your test to the front it is graded and if you passed you can move on to the general license exam, keep this in mind while studying for your test if you are fully confident that you will pass the technicians exam start putting some effort into the general exam and if you are a genius you can pass all 3 tests in the same day.

-Whether or not you pass the test you re in the company of fellow amateur radio operators after the test introduce yourself to one of the VE’s, for the most part, these folks are the most active in the community and they even took time out of their Saturday morning to administer a test for free.
+Whether or not you pass the test you re in the company of fellow amateur radio operators after the test introduces yourself to one of the VE’s, for the most part, these folks are the most active in the community and they even took time out of their Saturday morning to administer a test for free.
 Tell them you are new and would like to learn, most will be very happy to point you in the right direction.

-After you got your license and callsign get on the air, give your callsign and simply say “hey I am new and want to do…” and you can even ask around on the air if there are fellow preppers also on air you might even find a local prepping community you never knew existed.
+After you got your license and callsign get on the air, give your callsign and simply say “hey I am new and want to do…” and you can even ask around on the air if there are fellow preppers also on the air you might even find a local prepping community you never knew existed.